-Wouldn’t it be great if there was a fragrance that stopped spiders from creating their homes in ours?
-It is claimed by many that there is.
-So, what fragrance do spiders hate?
+Wouldn’t it be great if there was a fragrance that stopped spiders from choosing to weave their homes in ours?
+Well, it is claimed by many that there is.
+What smells do spiders genuinely hate?

-As a word of warning, if you choose to use undiluted essential oils of any fragrance to scare off spiders, please be aware that in this form they may be toxic to household pets, particularly cats.
+As a word of warning, if you choose to use undiluted essential oils of any fragrance to deter spiders, please be aware that in this form they can be toxic to any household pets, particularly cats.
 Make sure it is well out of their reach.

-Another pungent aroma that seems to be disliked by our little arachnid friends is lavender.
+Another pungent aroma that it is claimed is disliked by our little arachnid friends is lavender.
 Try adding little sprigs here, there and everywhere.
 If it fails to do the trick, at least your home will smell lovely.
 One side effect is you may find yourself feeling very relaxed and even sleepy.

-Another trick that many swear by is burning cedar incense.
-Apparently it’s a smell that soon has spiders packing their bags.
+Another trick that many people swear by is burning cedar incense.
+Apparently, it’s a smell that soon has spiders packing their bags.
 Of course, there is no harm in trying any of your favorite incense fragrances.
-At least if they have no effect, you will enjoy the scent.

 5. Conkers (chestnuts)

-Spiders don’t have noses like ours but they do have a sense of smell.
+Spiders don’t have noses like ours but they do have a method of sensing smells.
 When people refer to spiders as having eight hairy legs they really do have and it’s the hairs on their legs that detect scents.

 As spiders crawl over objects they interpret if they are edible or not.
 They also know if it’s a fragrance they dislike and move away from it.

-What this really tells us is that an airborne scent in a room is not going to deter spiders.
-To use scent to keep spiders away you would literally have to coat every surface a spider is likely to crawl across.
+What this really tells us is that an airborne scent in a room cannot deter spiders.
+If you wish to use scent to keep spiders away you literally have to coat every surface a spider is likely to crawl in through.
 This seems like a nigh-on impossible task.

 1. Fill up every little gap that you can